-Notions has yet another sense in Hiberno-English, that of pretension or affectation.
-(Of the two Irish senses, this is the only one I use.)
-Someone who has notions or is getting notions may have an inflated sense of their own importance, status, or charm.
+Notions has another sense in Irish English, that of pretension or affectation.
+Of the two Irish senses, this is the only one I use.
+Someone who has notions or is getting notions has an inflated sense of their own importance, status, or charm.
 Marian Keyes’s Lucy Sullivan Is Getting Married has a fine example:

 ‘She has notions, that one.
 She thinks she’s it.
 She’d think she was too good-looking for Dennis, even though he’s a lovely fellow.’

 Ita Daly’s novel All Fall Down has another:

 ‘Flanagan you said – it’s Flanagans that own the hardware shop in the town – great notions that crowd had when I was growing up, thought themselves the local gentry.’